svgeesus/ondesModulaire/offsets/BOM.md

 Over-ordering on commonly-used 10k and 100k resistors for use in other projects, will be left with around 80 of each.

-These are the low-accuracy resistors (only needed for design verification)
+These are the low-accuracy resistors (only needed for design verification) but useful for other projects.

 - (12) Susumu RG2012N-104-D-T5 100k 0.5% Mouser $0.66/10 $0.267/100 get 20? (check what hi-cost version needs) = **$26.70**
 - (18) Susumu RG2012N-103-D-T5 10k 0.5% Mouser $0.66/10 $0.267/100 get 25 = $16.50 or 100 for **$26.70**